kevindelord/DKDBManager/README.md

 ## Getting Started

 To get started, first, import the header file DKDBManager.h in your project's .pch or bridge-header file.
-This will import in your project all required headers for `DKHelpers`, `Magical Record` and CoredData`.
+This will import in your project all required headers for `Magical Record` and CoredData`.

     #import "DKDBManager.h"